BOSTON (AP) -Two unlikely scorers made quick work of the Montreal Canadiens.

 Marco Sturm had a power-play goal for Boston, and Zdeno Chara had the other score to help the Bruins win their third straight in front of their first sellout since their season opener.

-'We had a talk before the game that this was the biggest game of the year,' Boston centre Marc Savard said.
-'These guys were hot.
+"We had a talk before the game that this was the biggest game of the year," Boston center Marc Savard said.
+"These guys were hot.
 It was an awesome crowd.
-Hopefully they keep coming back.'
+Hopefully they keep coming back."

 Michael Ryder scored a short-handed goal for the Canadiens, who lost for just the second time in eight games.
-Mike Komisarek had Montreal's other goal.
+Michael Komisarek had Montreal's other goal.

 Tim Thomas, coming off his second career shutout Thursday, stopped 20 shots for Boston.
 Cristobal Huet made 27 saves for the Canadiens.